iDaManall/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
 It's very easy to get syntax mixed up with other languages and sometimes I would know what to do conceptually but executing it would be the real challenge since its much more specific of a task.
+While recording, I noticed the dynamic search bar stops working temporarily.

 ## License